aysieelf/Foxy-Dreams/README.md

 - [ ] Testing and debugging (deadline: 25.01.2025)
 - [ ] Documentation (deadline: 27.01.2025)
 - [ ] Release (deadline: 29.01.2025)
+- pygame.SCALED includes VSynch and is the best option for most games
+ - VSync synchronizes the frame rate with the monitor's refresh rate

 ## 📑 Table of Contents
 - [Quick Start (Just Play)](#-quick-start-just-play)